 Case Brief

-In the supreme court of the United States
+In the Supreme Court of the United States

 Lawrence et al. v.
 Texas

-Case overview
+Case Overview

 In this case, the police were responding to a weapons disturbance call at a private residence in Houston.
 The police were prompted to Lawrence’s home, the petitioner, and spotted him having a sexual act a fellow male adult, the second petitioner Garner.
-The police thus apprehended the two and were later convicted for engaging in same-gender sexual intercourse which was a violation of the Texas statute (Franke, 2004).
+The police thus apprehended the two and were later convicted for engaging in same-gender sexual intercourse, which was a violation of the Texas statute (Franke, 2004).
 The statutory regulation in Texas forbade persons of same-sex gender to engage in intimate sexual escapades.
-The Appellate court affirmed the case and held that the statute was not unconstitutional based on the Due Process Clause of the Fourteenth Amendment.
-The reference case in which the court of Appeal pegged the determination was that of Bowers v.
+The Appellate Court affirmed the case and held that the statute was not unconstitutional based on the Due Process Clause of the Fourteenth Amendment.
+The reference case in which the Court of Appeal pegged the determination was that of Bowers v.
 Hardwick.

 This case stirred public attraction and thus invited a sea of amici curiae briefs.
 The affirmation of the case was a breakthrough for the advocators of gay rights.
 It led to the reconsideration of the relevant standing law and recognized similar landmark cases such as the Obergefell v.
 Hodges which had earlier recognized same-sex relationships and marriages.
 The determination was established in the fundamental human rights in the constitution of the United States.

-• Lawrence petitioned the Supreme Court of the United States, holding that the statute violated the 14th amendment right and so it was unconstitutional.
+- Lawrence petitioned the Supreme Court of the United States, holding that the statute violated the 14th Amendment right and so it was unconstitutional.

-• The Supreme Court determined that intimate consensual sex between adults of the same gender was a liberty interest and finds protection in the Due Process Clause of the 14th Amendment.
+- The Supreme Court determined that intimate consensual sex between adults of the same gender was a liberty interest and finds protection in the Due Process Clause of the 14th Amendment.

 Procedural History

-3. Whether the case of Bowers and Hardwick of 1986 deserved to be overruled being the focal point for the determination of Lawrence’s case?
+- Whether the case of Bowers and Hardwick of 1986 deserved to be overruled being the focal point for the determination of Lawrence’s case?

-It was true that the petitioners were accredited adults when they convicted at the time the alleged offense occurred.
+It was true that the petitioners were accredited adults when they were convicted at the time the alleged offense occurred.
 Also, the act took place on private property and was consensual between the two.

 Any adults of the same sex gender who consent between themselves to engage in consensual sex and do so in the privacy of their home have a right, and it is protected by the Due Process Clause as established in the Fourteenth Amendment of liberty interest (Wardenski, 2004).
 This right encompasses sexual activities by the same gender group.
 In precision, the right also encompasses homosexual activities.